 - Bike the city.
 You can't beat a full day of entertainment for $45, especially in a city as bike-friendly as Halifax.
 There are some great trails to try.
 The Beechville Lakeside Timberlea (BLT) Rail to Trail is particularly recommended.
 I love rail trails.
 Renting a bike from I Heart Bikes is $45 for 24 hours or $99 for three days.

 - Don't miss the festivals.
-Under normal circumstances the city has many, many festivals.
+The city has many festivals.
 Just about one every week.
 Plan your trip around the one that looks best to you.